+Load-following capability - it is critical that units operating in a load-following or peaking role have the ability to be scheduled or dispatched on an intra-hour and intra-day basis in order to provide the System with the ability to meet the continuous variations in load that occur on the Entergy System.
+Many of the existing gas- and oil-fired generating units owned by the Operating Companies provide AGC and have high turn-down ratios.
 These attributes are essential to providing load-following capability.
 Therefore, proposals are preferred that will allow resources to operate in a load-following role, including offering AGC and intra-hour or intra-day dispatch flexibility.
-As described in E-1, the EETEconomic Evaluation Team will develop a quantitative assessment of the benefit associated with a proposed resource's ability to offer AGC, and proposals offering AGC will be credited with this benefit.
+As described in E-1, the Economic Evaluation Team will develop a quantitative assessment of the benefit associated with a proposed resource's ability to offer AGC, and proposals offering AGC will be credited with this benefit.

 Location of resource - a number of the gas- and oil-fired units owned by the Operating Companies are subject to periodic directives by the Entergy TBU to operate on an RMR basis.
 An RMR directive means that a unit performs a critical role in maintaining the reliability of the System based on its electrical location and interconnection.
-Units subject to RMR directives cannot be shut down unless their dispatch can be replaced by another unit in a similar electrical location and with the appropriate operational characteristics.
+Units subject to RMR directives cannot be shut down unless their dispatch can be replaced by another unit in a similar electrical location and point of interconnection and with the appropriate operational characteristics.
 For these reasons, only a limited number of merchant units may be able to provide the same or similar local area support as existing units that are subject to RMR directives.
-Further, the displacement of a unit subject to an RMR requirement must be approved by the Entergy's TBU and/or the Entergy System's ICT prior to allowing such a unit to be displaced by a merchant resource.

-ESI will seek opportunities to identify such potential substitutions If TBU does not confirm that the resource may serve as an RMR substitute, SPO may terminate the remaining term of the purchase power agreement, in its RFP evaluation processes.
-As describedSPO's sole and absolute discretion, as discussed in more detail belowsection 6 of Appendix E-2 and Appendices E1as provided for in section 8.2 (b) of the MUCCO and E2, the evaluation processes recognizes the ability of a proposed resource that may substitute for these unitsBaseload Model Contracts and section 15.3 (b) of the MUCPA Model Contract.
+Further, the displacement of a unit subject to an RMR requirement must be approved by the Entergy TBU and/or the ICT prior to allowing such a unit to be displaced by a merchant resource.
+If TBU does not confirm that the resource may serve as an RMR substitute, SPO may terminate the remaining term of the purchase power agreement, in SPO's sole and absolute discretion, as discussed in section 6 of Appendix E-2 and as provided for in section 8.2 (b) of the MUCCO and Baseload Model Contracts and section 15.3 (b) of the MUCPA Model Contract.